 If you are traveling to Antarctica on a research vessel, you should pack the items you'll need for the five-day ocean journey in a small piece of luggage.
 Any baggage you store in the cargo area will be inaccessible during the journey.
 Mark all your bags clearly with tags, including the bags you carry aboard.
 Also, place identification inside each bag.
-Include your assigned Antarctic station, the initials "USAP," "ASC" or event number, and return address.
+Include your assigned Antarctic station, the initials "USAP," "ASC" or event number, and a return address.

-Do Not Freeze (DNF) equipment should not be included in your checked or hand-carry baggage.
-Use the USAP cargo system to protect it from freezing (see Chapter 4).
+Equipment that may be damaged by sub-freezing temperatures is considered Do Not Freeze (DNF) in the USAP transportation networks.
+DNF equipment should not be included in your checked baggage as there is no guarantee that baggage will not be subjected to freezing temperatures during transit to/from or staged for loading.
+Use the USAP cargo system to protect it from freezing.
+See Chapter 4 for more information.